 In 2010, she and her fella moved out to Burnsville, NC, where they started farming together.
-Aardvark Farm has now been in operation for six years; the farm produces a large variety of organic vegetables and nearly two acres of blueberries.
+Aardvark Farm has now been in operation for seven years; the farm produces a large variety of organic vegetables and nearly two acres of blueberries.
 The farm sells produce at three farmers markets a week and has a CSA program.

 Kathryn, a.k.a.
 “Skelley-Tor,” played many seasons of roller derby for the Blue Ridge Rollergirls.
 Skelley and the team traveled from Omaha to Wisconsin to California competing in various tournaments and winning bronze at the Division II Championships.